Connect with us

 A Word from Relationship seeds

-If after the miscarriage you discover other things like heavy bleeding, pains, fever, then you need to see your nearest healthcare provider help you out because these other signs are usually associated with an infection.
+If, after the miscarriage, you discover other things like heavy bleeding, pains, and fever, then you need to see your nearest healthcare provider to help you out because these other signs are usually associated with an infection.

 RELATIONSHIP SEEDS MEDICAL REFERENCE